women’s well-being groups

 African Care offers free-of-charge advisory service for immigrants on issues related to everyday life in Finland (e.g. Finnish language courses, working life, education).

 Meeting point café

 At the meeting point café you can enjoy a cup of coffee or tea while getting to know other women living in Helsinki in a relaxed atmosphere.
 Private counseling is also available during the café opening hours.

 Women’s club is planned and led by African Care’s volunteers, who organize weekly activities such as cooking, sports and crafts.

 ILONA- group focuses on women’s well-being.
 Various experts visit the group to discuss themes such as sports, nutrition, mental well-being and health services.

 Women’s swimming group

 Women’s swimming group is for immigrant women.
-Swimming group is organized on Saturdays at 16.45–18.15 at Kuntokeidas Sandels (Välskärinkatu 4, Helsinki).
+Swimming group is organized once a week for 1,5 hours in Helsinki.
 Swimming costs 30€ for 10 times and requires a swimsuit made from swimsuit fabric and a swimming cap.
-The group meets on Saturdays.
+The group usually meets on Saturdays.